Renovating Names in Open-Vocabulary Segmentation Benchmarks: Renovating Names in Open-Vocabulary Segmentation Benchmarks Supplementary Material

 This supplementary material to the main paper ``Renovating Names in Open-Vocabulary Segmentation Benchmarks'' is structured as follows:

-\begin{itemize} \item In~\cref{sec:appendix-review}, we provide a brief overview of works that address name problems in open-vocabulary classification. \item In~\cref{sec:appendix-implement-details}, we elaborate on the implementation details on the GPT-4 prompts for name generation, human verification process for benchmark upgrading, open metrics, human studies, and the renaming and pre-trained models. \item In~\cref{sec:appendix-exps}, we provide more experiment results on the upgraded benchmarks and on models trained with renovated names. \item In~\cref{sec:appendix-name-examples}, we present more examples of context, candidate, and renovated names.
-We also show more examples of name selection with the IoU scores. \item In~\cref{sec:appendix-qualitative}, we provide more qualitative examples demonstrating that RENOVATE can refine original names, correct wrong annotations, and uncover segments with shared semantic concepts across datasets. \end{itemize}
+\begin{itemize} \item In~\cref{sec:appendix-review}, \textbf{More Literature Review}, we provide a brief overview of works that address name problems in open-vocabulary classification. \item In~\cref{sec:appendix-exps}, \textbf{More Experiment Results}, we provide more experiment results, including a human preference study on the name quality, additional ablation analysis on the renaming pipeline, full results on improving evaluation using renovated names and some more examples of using RENOVATE names to conduct fine-grained misclassification analysis. \item In~\cref{sec:appendix-implement-details}, \textbf{More Implementation Details}, we elaborate on the implementation details on the GPT-4 prompts for name generation, human verification process for RENOVATE names on evaluation sets, open metrics, and the renaming and pre-trained models. \item In~\cref{sec:appendix-name-examples}, \textbf{More Name Examples}, we present more examples of context, candidate, and renovated names.
+We also show more examples of name selection with the IoU scores. \item In~\cref{sec:appendix-qualitative}, \textbf{More Qualitative Analysis}, we provide more qualitative analysis demonstrating that RENOVATE can refine original names, correct wrong annotations, and uncover segments with shared semantic concepts across datasets. \item In~\cref{sec:appendix-license}, \textbf{License for Existing Assets}, we list the names of the license for each assets used in this paper. \end{itemize}

 \counterwithin{figure}{section} \counterwithin{table}{section}